Apollo-Level2-Web-Dev/Digital-Cow-Hut/README.md

 - 60 Marks 3 Days (Till  Sunday 11.59 AM)
 - 50 Marks 1 Day (Till Monday 11.59 AM)

+ `** In order for your assignment to be evaluated, it is essential to have a minimum of 20 meaningful commits.
+Please note that unnecessary commits will not be considered as part of the evaluation process.**`

 ### What to submit
 1. Your Github Private Repository Link